 8. Get things done virtually

 Thank God for the power of technology!
-Wedding websites like Wedsites can help you cross some important items on your to-do list at the comfort of your couch, ALL IN ONE PLACE!
+Wedding websites like Wedsites can help you cross some important items on your to-do list in the comfort of your couch, ALL IN ONE PLACE!
 Making how to plan a wedding a little bit more manageable!

 Yes, you can totally plan your wedding online!